Munich–Treuchtlingen railway: Infrastructure

-The course is designed to permit speeds of 110–160 km/h.
+The course is designed to permit speeds of 110–200 km/h.
 The superstructure is built with a conventional ballasted track with both wooden and concrete sleepers.
 An exception is in the Esslingerberg tunnel, which was completely refurbished up until early 2006 for €19 million including the installation of slab track.

 Rail services

 The line has an hourly Regionalbahn service on the Munich–Ingolstadt–Treuchtlingen route, which is extended to Nuremberg at two-hourly intervals.
 Until 2013, the trains continuing to Nuremberg operated as Regional-Expresses.
-Extra Regionalbahn services operate during peak hours between Ingolstadt and Eichstätt.
-The line was formerly of great importance for long-distance traffic, but since 27 May 2006 all long distance services have run on the Nuremberg–Munich high-speed line.
-Prior to its discontinuance in December 2010 the line was served by a pair of Eurocity services (EN 482/483) on the Munich–Copenhagen route via Ingolstadt–Treuchtlingen, because the trains did not have the required approvals to operate over the high-speed line.
-Currently the only long-distance services running over the line are motorail trains and seasonal services.
+The München-Nürnberg-Express and long-distance trains also operate on the Munich-Ingolstadt section, not stopping between Munich and Ingolstadt and some services not stopping at Ingolstadt.
+Extra Regionalbahn services of the Bayerische Regiobahn (BRB) operate during peak hours between Ingolstadt and Eichstätt.
+The northern section of the line was formerly of great importance for long-distance traffic, but since 27 May 2006 all long distance services have run on the Nuremberg–Ingolstadt high-speed railway.
+Prior to its discontinuance in December 2010, the line was served by a pair of Eurocity services (EN 482/483) on the Munich–Copenhagen route via Ingolstadt and Treuchtlingen, because the trains did not have the required approvals to operate over the high-speed line.
+Currently the only long-distance services running over the northern section are motorail trains and seasonal services.

 The line is of great importance for freight transport.
 It is an important link for north-south traffic for trains running from and to Ingolstadt and for traffic coming from Würzburg or Nuremberg and continuing to Munich.